tytydraco/yessleep/out/I_See_Demons_Behind_My_Eyes.md

 When I first regained my consciousness in the hospital, I could see her behind my eyes, now inside with me, and although I tried to avoid her gaze and stop her from taking me over, it feels like I may have failed.

 Now bedridden at home, I see flashes of them inside of me while my eyes are open, and see them there in the dark when they're closed.
-At first, I would just see the demon in the hat, standing far in the distance in the sea of darkness.
+At first, I would just see her, and the demon in the hat, standing far in the distance in the sea of darkness.

 "He's coming," She whispered from inside my mind.